sipeed/MaixPy/docs/doc/en/faq.md

 1. Ensure the video file format is h264 or mp4
 2. If the error persists, try removing the B-frames from the video, keeping only I-frames and P-frames, and then attempt again.
 You can use the ffmpeg to achieve this: `ffmpeg -i input.mp4 -c:v libx264 -x264-params "bframes=0" output_no_b_frames.mp4`

+## Can the MaixCam/MaixCam-Pro/MaixCam2 auto focus?

+Not supported, MaixCam series cameras can only support manual focus, which means you need to manually turn the camera to focus.